The polynomiality of the Poisson center and semi-center of a Lie algebra and Dixmier's fourth problem

 {\bf Proof.} This will proceed case by case using the classification provided to us by B. Komrakov.
 See also [Tu].
 In [AOV2] the algebraic ones among them were shown to satisfy the following well known\\ {\bf Gelfand-Kirillov conjecture [GK]}.
 Let $L$ be an algebraic Lie algebra over $k$.
 Then $D(L)$ is isomorphic to a Weyl skew field $D_n(F)$ over a rational extension $F$ of $k$.
 In particular, $Z(D(L))$, which is isomorphic to $F$, is also rational over $k$.\\ \ \\ Over the years positive, but also some negative, answers have been obtained [BGR, J1, Mc, N, AOV1, AOV2, O6, Pr].
-See also Appendix.\\ As we will use some results of [AOV2], we will employ the same notation.
-Moreover it suffices to consider only indecomposable Lie algebras, since the general case then easily follows. \\ Before we list in 5.1 for each case the results of the verification of the theorem, we would like to present in detail some typical examples in order to exhibit the various procedures used in the proof.\\ \ \\ {\bf Example 54.} Let $L$ be the semi-direct product $L_{6,3} = sl(2,k)\oplus H$ of $sl(2,k)$ with the 3-dimensional Heisenberg Lie algebra $H$ with basis $h, x, y, e_0, e_1, e_2$ and nonzero brackets:\\ $[h,x] = 2x$, $[h,y] = -2y$, $[x,y] = h$, $[h, e_0] = e_0$, $[h,e_1] = -e_1$, $[x,e_1] = e_0$, $[y, e_0] = e_1$, $[e_0, e_1] = e_2$\\ Clearly, $i(L) = 2$ and $c(L) = \ds\frac{1}{2} (6+2) = 4$.
+See also Appendix.\\ As we will use some results of [AOV2], we will employ the same notation. \\ Before we list in 5.1 for each case the results of the verification of the theorem, we would like to present in detail some typical examples in order to exhibit the various procedures used in the proof.\\ \ \\ {\bf Example 54.} Let $L$ be the semi-direct product $L_{6,3} = sl(2,k)\oplus H$ of $sl(2,k)$ with the 3-dimensional Heisenberg Lie algebra $H$ with basis $h, x, y, e_0, e_1, e_2$ and nonzero brackets:\\ $[h,x] = 2x$, $[h,y] = -2y$, $[x,y] = h$, $[h, e_0] = e_0$, $[h,e_1] = -e_1$, $[x,e_1] = e_0$, $[y, e_0] = e_1$, $[e_0, e_1] = e_2$\\ Clearly, $i(L) = 2$ and $c(L) = \ds\frac{1}{2} (6+2) = 4$.
 One verifies that $p_L = 1$ and also that $L$ is quasi quadratic (i.e. $F(L) = L$), so there are no CP's.
 Next, $Y(L)$ contains the following homogeneous, algebraically independent elements:

 Because $\deg e_2 + \deg f = 4 = c(L) - \deg p_L$ we may conclude that $Y(L) = k[e_2, f]$ by Theorem 29.
 Since $[L,L] = L$, $L$ is algebraic, without proper semi-invariants.
 Therefore

 Finally, $M = k[e_1, e_2, e_0^2 - 2e_2x, f]$ is a polynomial, complete, Poisson commutative subalgebra of $S(L)$.\\ \ \\ {\bf Example 55.} Let $L$ be the 7-dimensional algebraic Lie algebra $L_{7,9}$ with basis $h, x, y, e_0, e_1, e_2, e_3$ and with nonzero brackets:\\ $[h,x] = 2x$, $[h,y] = -2y$, $[x,y] = h$, $[h, e_0] = e_0$, $[h,e_1] = -e_1$, $[x,e_1] = e_0$, $[y, e_0] = e_1$, $[e_0, e_1] = e_2$, $[e_3, e_0] = e_0$, $[e_3, e_1] = e_1$, $[e_3, e_2] = 2e_2$.\\ Note that $L$ is the semi-direct product of $L_{6,3}$ with $\ad\ e_3$, which is semi-simple.
 One verifies that $i(L) = 1$, $c(L) = 4$ and $p_L = 1$.
 Also